NewVIc students and teacher awarded for positive contributions to society

-Reason for award: Ebony was given this award for strong dedication and leadership in performing arts, particularly in Dance.
-She has shown great commitment to NewVic Dance Company, NewVic’s flagship dance group and has demonstrated excellent performance ability, talent and technique in a variety of shows.
-Committed to improving her performance quality and choreographic ability, she has shown leadership skills through the disciplined approach she has to dance-making, performance projects and also through the guidance and ideas she offers to peers.
-She is a great example of a hardworking student with numerous creative goals and bright prospects and she definitely deserves the award for her outstanding efd achievements.
+Reason for award: Ebony was given this award for her strong dedication and leadership in performing arts, particularly in Dance.
+She has shown great commitment to NewVic Dance Company, our flagship dance group and has demonstrated excellent performance ability, talent and technique in a variety of shows.
+She is committed to improving her performance quality and choreographic ability and has shown leadership skills through the disciplined approach she has to dance-making, performance projects and also through the guidance and ideas she offers to peers.
+She is a great example of a hardworking student with numerous creative goals and bright prospects and she definitely deserves the award for her outstanding efforts and achievements.

 Reason for award: Barbara is one of our Entry Level students she won the award for showing great support to her peers and others.
 She was nominated for this award for being extremely helpful and supportive to her peers and staff.
 She is a Student Council representative and a Sports Ambassador.
 Both of these roles involve supporting her peers and taking a leadership role.